Master multi-level diagrams by drilling down into nodes to create hierarchical architecture documentation

 Root > Backend Service > Auth Module

 This shows you're currently viewing the "Auth Module" inside "Backend Service" at the root level.
+Click "Root" to return to the top level instantly.

 Return to the top level of your diagram